manishpanjwani21/Udacity-Autogluon-Project/nd009t-c1-intro-to-ml-project-starter-master/report-template.md

 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?

 I had to fix some syntax errors and review additional documentation in order to run the model as intended.
-I had some trouble starting the tasks on my local environment and I decided to do everything in the SageMaker studio and managed to improve my results and get a score of below 0.48
+I had some trouble starting the tasks on my local environment and I decided to do everything in the SageMaker studio and managed to improve my results and get a score of below 0.47553 with hyperparameters .

 ### What was the top ranked model that performed?

-My top score was achieved my the completing in first run with no features and no tuning og hyperparameters.
-The score was 0.47553 and was better than the one with the tuning and features.
+My top score was achieved my the completing in last run with hyperparameters with features.
+The score was 0.47553 and was better than the one without anything and only with features.
 WeightedEnsemble_L3 is the model that performed well

 ## Exploratory data analysis and feature creation